MateuszKapusta/MazeGame/README.md

 ### Rules:<br />

 Game is consists of two stages:<br />
-1.Try to remember maze layout
+1.Try to remember maze layout <br />
 2.Search through maze and find water <br />
 <br />
 If you fail maze will change its structure.
 You have three lives. <br />